chiffa/BioFlow/dev_log.rst

  - TODO: [FEATURE]:
     - In reactome, parse the "Evidence" and "Source" tags in order to refine the laplacian weighting

+<Weighting of the nodes>:
+    TODO: Define pairs in the sampling with a "charge" parameter if the parameters supplied by the

 <Environment registration>